ippontech/blog-usa/posts/innovative-snowflake-features-architecture.md

 3. [Global Services](## 3.
 Global Services)

 ## 1. Database Storage
-Snowflake automatically converts all data stored into an optimized compressed columnar format and encrypts it using AES-256 strong encryption.
+Snowflake automatically converts all data stored into an optimized compressed columnar format (Micro-Partitions) and encrypts it using AES-256 strong encryption.

 ### Micro-Partitions (FDN [^1])
 When data is loaded into Snowflake, it is automatically divided into **micro-partitions**.
 Micro-partitions are automatically derived, physical data files which can contain between 50 and 500 MB of uncompressed data.
 Groups of rows in tables are mapped into individual micro-partitions and are organized in columnar fashion.
 These micro-partitions are not directly accessible or visible.

 ![Micro-Partitions](https://docs.snowflake.net/manuals/_images/tables-clustered1.png) [source](https://docs.snowflake.net/manuals/_images/tables-clustered1.png)

 In the image above, the table has 24 rows which have been divided into 4 micro-partitions, organized and sorted by column.
-By dividing the data into micro-partitions, Snowflake can, upon receiving a query to process, first prune micro-partitions un-needed for the query and then prune by column for the remaining micro-partitions.
+By dividing the data into micro-partitions, Snowflake can first prune micro-partitions not needed for the query and then prune by column for the remaining micro-partitions.
+This results in fewer records traversed and much faster response times.

 ### Clustering
 In addition to storing data as micro-partitions, Snowflake also sorts them naturally according to natural dimensions.
 This *Clustering* is very important to Snowflake data storage, as it can greatly impact query performance.
-Clustering occurs upon ingestion and, as data is loaded, Snowflake co-locates column data with the same values in the same micro-partition if possible.
+Clustering occurs upon ingestion.
+As data is loaded, Snowflake co-locates column data with the same values in the same micro-partition if possible.

 Over time, as a table grows, its' naturally defined clustering keys can become stale, resulting in reduced query performance.
 When this occurs, periodic re-clustering is required.
 During re-clustering, Snowflake uses the clustering key for a table to reorganize the column data.
 This deletes all affected records, which Snowflake will re-insert grouped according to the Clustering Key.